kamalrajp/tech-interview-handbook/algorithms/README.md

 One exception to the convention of allowing you to "pick any programming language you want" is when you are interviewing for a domain-specific position, such as Front End/iOS/Android Engineer roles, in which you would need to be familiar with coding algorithms in JavaScript, Objective-C/Swift and Java respectively.
 If you need to use a data structure that the language does not support, such as a Queue or Heap in JavaScript, perhaps try asking the interviewer whether you can assume that you have a data structure that implements certain methods with specified time complexities.
 If the implementation of that data structure is not crucial to solving the problem, the interviewer will usually allow it.
 In reality, being aware of existing data structures and selecting the appropriate ones to tackle the problem at hand is more important than knowing the intricate implementation details.

-## Master the Language
+## Revise your CS101

+If you have been out of college for a while, it will be highly advisable to revise the CS fundamentals — Algorithms and Data Structures.
+Personally I prefer to revise as I practiced so I scanned through my college notes and revised the various algorithms as I worked on the algorithm problems from LeetCode and Cracking the Coding Interview.

+This [interviews repository](https://github.com/kdn251) by Kevin Naughton Jr. served as a quick refresher for me.

+## Mastery through Practice

-Next, gain familiarity and mastery of your chosen programming language:
+Next, gain familiarity and mastery of the algorithms and data structures in your chosen programming language:

 1. Practice coding algorithms using your chosen language.
 While [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) is a good resource for practice, I prefer being able to type code, run it and get instant feedback.
 There are various Online Judges such as [LeetCode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/) and [CodeForces](http://codeforces.com/) for you to practice questions online and get used to the language.
 From experience, LeetCode questions are the most similar to the kind of questions being asked in interviews whereas HackerRank and CodeForces questions are more similar to competitive programming questions.
 If you practice enough LeetCode questions, there is a good chance that you would have seen/done your actual interview question (or some variant) on LeetCode before.
 2. Learn and understand the time and space complexities of the common operations in your chosen language.
 For Python, this [page](https://wiki.python.org/moin/TimeComplexity) will come in handy.
 Also find out the underlying sorting algorithm that is being used in the language's `sort()` function and its time and space complexity (in Python its Timsort which is a hybrid sort).
 After completing a question on LeetCode, I usually add the time and space complexities of the written code as comments above the function body to remind myself to analyze the algorithm after I am done with the implementation.
 3. Read up on the recommended coding style for your language and stick to it.
 If you have chosen Python, refer to the PEP 8 Style Guide.
 If you have chosen Java, refer to Google’s Java Style Guide.
 4. Find out and be familiar with the common pitfalls and caveats of the language.
 If you point out them out during the interview and intelligently avoid falling into them, you will usually impress the interviewer and that results in bonus points in your feedback, regardless of whether the interviewer is familiar with the language or not.
+5. Gain a broad exposure to questions from various topics.
+In the second half of the article I mention algorithm topics and practice questions for each topic.
+Do around 100–200 LeetCode questions and you should be good.

 Practice, practice and more practice!

-## Revise your CS101

-If you have been out of college for a while, it will be highly advisable to revise the CS fundamentals — Algorithms and Data Structures.
-Personally I prefer to revise as I practiced so I scanned through my college notes and revised the various algorithms as I worked on the LeetCode problems.

-This [interviews repository](https://github.com/kdn251) by Kevin Naughton Jr. served as a quick refresher for me.

 ## Phases of a Coding Interview